Monday, June 15, 2026

 Ellen Gallagher, Fast-Fish and Loose-Fish, 2025

 The thread running through the three exhibitions I saw this week was the grid.
 The work in the three exhibitions was very different, but there was a return to the most basic form of abstract painting: grids.
 They were all connecting their work to twentieth century abstraction, and at the same time, doing something daring and different.
-Ultimately, as abstractions, these paintins were all extending the possibilities of abstraction into the twenty-first century - especially Ellen Gallagher's three works at Gagosian's rue de Ponthieu space, and Bernard Frieze at Perrotin's Avenue Matignon gallery.
+Ultimately, as abstractions, these paintins were all extending the possibilities of abstraction into the twenty-first century - especially Ellen Gallagher's three works at Gagosian's rue de Ponthieu space, and Bernard Frize at Perrotin's Avenue Matignon gallery.

 Ellen Gallagher, Fast-Fish and Loose-Fish, 2025